Subscribe

 The company says the board decided not to declare a dividend and a review of Adapt IT’s capital structure is under way.

-The Johannesburg-headquartered group provides specialised software and digitally-led business solutions to the education, manufacturing, financial services, energy, communications and hospitality sectors, and has presence in Mauritius, Botswana, Ireland, Kenya, Australia and New Zealand.
+The Johannesburg-headquartered group provides specialised software and digitally-led business solutions to the education, manufacturing, financial services, energy, communications and sectors, and has presence in Mauritius, Botswana, Ireland, Kenya, Australia and New Zealand.

 The group derives almost three-quarters of its revenue from SA.